caktus/Traffic-Stops/docs/index.rst

 Traffic Stops is a project of `Forward Justice`_.
 `Caktus Group`_,

-The site’s development team consists of attorney Ian Mance of the Southern	Coalition for Social Justice, Colin Copeland, CTO of `Caktus Group`_, and volunteer developers Andy Shapiro and Dylan Young of Durham, NC.
+The site’s original development team consisted of Colin Copeland, CTO of `Caktus Group`_, and volunteer developers Andy Shapiro and Dylan Young of Durham, NC.
 A special thanks to Tom Meehan for assisting with analyzing US census data.

 This is the developer documentation.